 Lydia was a formerly tenured university lecturer in Australia, with extensive course development and delivery experience in the areas of health, sport and exercise psychology, coaching and positive psychology – at undergraduate and post-graduate levels.
-She is currently coordinator of the Happiness and Positive Psychology online course in the Master of Wellness program at RMIT University.
+Most recently she was coordinator of the Happiness and Positive Psychology online course in the Master of Wellness program at RMIT University (from 2009 – 2019).

 Lydia is also a sought after speaker and workshop facilitator for personal and professional development workshops — most recently on topics of mental imagery and positive psychology; previously on health and performance related topics and stress management.